BrianKopp/kubernetes-custom-metrics/examples/connections-metric/README.md

 on the `/connection` endpoint.
 This tally will simulate the `connection_count` real-world metric.

-A super chatty and high-volume socketio server in real life can become overwhelmed trying to serve and maintain too many socketio connections.
+A chatty and high-volume socketio server in real life can become overwhelmed trying to serve and maintain too many socketio connections.
 The event loop simply gets overwhelmed.
 In reality the server app needs to defend itself.
 Once the app gets more than the CONNECTION_LIMIT, it will simulate closing the connection.